jonah-katz/MobileWebSimulator/README.md

 MobileWebSimulator
 ==================

-Test the responsiveness of your website.
-Live site at http://mobilewebsim.jonahkatz.me .
-Contribute with suggestions, more features and more devices.
+Test the responsiveness of your website. https://news.ycombinator.com/item?id=5928254